 For Shore Excursions, it depends on whether sea day takes place before or after port day.

-If it’s before the port day, it means that all Shore excursions team will be engaged in promoting and selling the tours, as well as conducting other job-related activities (This also varies from company to company!).
+If it’s before the port day, it means that the entire Shore excursions team will be engaged in promoting and selling the tours and conducting other job-related activities (This also varies from company to company!).

 If sea day happens to be after port days, usually the Shore excursions desk is open a few hours per day only (as there are no more tours to sell).
 That’s the day when the Shore excursions team deals with remaining guest issues or complaints and starts preparing for the following cruise.